umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/data/content-version-cleanup.md

 It is worth noting that whilst we delete rows, we do not shrink database files or rebuild indexes.
 For upgraded sites with a lot of history you may wish to perform these tasks.
 If they are not part of your regular database maintenance plan already.

-A scheduled job will delete content versions every hour when the Content Version Cleanup Policy is enabled.
-When not enabled, no content versions will be deleted regardless of settings.
-For more information on this, see [EnableCleanup](../../reference/configuration/contentsettings.md#enablecleanup).
+A scheduled job will delete content versions regularly when the Content Version Cleanup Policy is enabled.
+For more information on how often content is deleted, read the [ContentSettings article](../../reference/configuration/contentsettings.md#enablecleanup).

 ## Overriding global settings